 In 2016, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded NYS Office of Mental Health with a four year, twelve million dollar grant to support expansion and integration of the Systems of Care (SOC) framework through the creation of sustainable infrastructure and the development/implementation of High Fidelity Wraparound within Health Homes Serving Children.
 This project followed the groundwork of NYS Success, which worked to infuse the System of Care framework into all 55 upstate counties through learning collaborative phases.
 Materials developed by the statewide project, in partnership with many cross-systems partners, are available on the Multiple Systems Navigator using the links below.

 Systems of Care Action Planning: Given the fiscal stressors, workforce shortages and increased needs for young people, has your county engaged in a comprehensive mapping of the children’s System of Care to identify access points, available services, challenges/barriers and gaps/needs?
 Have all systems, families and youth been involved in the mapping and identifying action steps to take?
 Even in the midst of COVID-19 and our decreased in-person contact, collaboration is needed now more than ever.
 Consider engaging in a county process in the coming months.
-Counties that complete the planning may be eligible for a mini-grant.
+We offer fully virtual (five two-hour on-line sessions), hybrid (three two-hour on-line sessions and one half-day session in person), or in-person (full work day) methods for delivery.
 Please reach out to Jessica.Stanis@omh.ny.gov if your county is interested.

-Wraparound Training and Implementation Institute: We are well underway with 24 care managers and supervisors who are engaged in training and certification.
-If you have questions regarding Wraparound training, please contact Kimberly.Heffner@omh.ny.gov.
+Wraparound Training and Implementation Institute: If you have questions regarding Wraparound training, please contact Kimberly.Heffner@omh.ny.gov.

 NYS High Fidelity Wraparound Implementation Video: Learn about the benefits of the practice model within Health Homes from a variety of perspectives. https://vimeo.com/534000625/c41d194f4f